Toucaan/toucaan.research/README.md

 Let's get on with the [introduction](posts/introduction.md).

-#### It's not about Grid vs. Flexbox
+#### It's not about Grid vs. Flexbox vs. Floats.

-Toucaan is sensitive about this, but excuse his temper.
-It's not about this versus that.
-It's about knowing when to use what.
+Toucaan is sensitive about this topic.
+It is not about this versus that.
+Use everything in your power to get the job done.
+More importantly it's about knowing when to use what.

-So let's just keep all of that pep-talk aside and think up web design without falling for buzzwords.
+Let's begin.